 "Across all departments sampled, mileage statements were often incomplete or inaccurate," Greuel said.
 "No documentation of insurance and valid driver's licenses were found in over half the instances investigated."

 Councilman Dennis Zine, who chairs the City Council's Audits and Governmental Efficiency Committee, said he plans to call all city departments in to explain their policy as well as to determine if any of the employees were disciplined.

 "I want to know what the general managers and the supervisors were doing," Zine said.
 "And, it's disturbing that it always comes back to some of the same departments that have continuing problems.
-I think this is negligence on the part of the general managers.

 "This is not brain surgery.
 They should be able to develop a system to make sure employees are appropriately reimbursed, but that they aren't ripping off the city," Zine said.